The other day my six-year-old listed what she has learned from her parents:

 If I were to do it all over again, I would spend the vast majority of my pregnancy watching reality TV and eating junk food for two.
 And I would only read ONE book about babies – The Happiest Baby on The Block: The New Way to Calm Crying and Help Your Newborn Baby Sleep Longer by Harvey Karp.
 Karp’s techniques are easy to implement, and like magic, they work.
 Happy baby, happy parents.
 I think this book should be handed out to all new mothers as they push you out in the wheelchair after giving birth in a hospital.
 “Congratulations Ma’am.
 Here are your flowers and balloons.
 And here is your copy of The Happiest Baby on The Block.”

-Toddlers And Kids
+Best Book About Toddlers And Bigger Kids

 I know this is different for everyone, but for me, babyhood was a breeze and the parenting shit didn’t hit the fan until the kids were around two and a half.
 I can no longer shove a boob in your mouth to calm you down.
 You have made it abundantly clear that you have a very well-developed will.
 You have made it abundantly clear that you have zero ability to reason.
 What am I supposed to do with you?